Stochastic Perron for stochastic target games

-As the next result shows, the assumptions above already guarantee that $\Uc^{+}$ is not empty. \begin{proposition} Under Assumptions~\ref{Assump: drift_and_volatility}, \ref{ass: def hat u + regu} and \ref{ass: regu muY_hatu} the collection $\mathcal{U}^+$ is not empty. \end{proposition} \begin{proof} See the Appendix. \end{proof} In the above proposition the assumptions made can be replaced by the following natural assumption (although this is not the route we will take):
+As the next result shows, the assumptions above already guarantee that $\Uc^{+}$ is not empty. \begin{proposition} Under Assumptions~\ref{Assump: drift_and_volatility}, \ref{ass: def hat u + regu} and \ref{ass: regu muY_hatu} the collection $\mathcal{U}^+$ is not empty. \end{proposition} \begin{pf} See the \hyperref[app]{Appendix}. \end{pf} In the above proposition the assumptions made can be replaced by the following natural assumption (although this is not the route we will take):